-Because cab guards are marketed as effective at preventing drivers from being crushed by shifting cargo, thousands of log trucks use them.
+Because cab guards are marketed as effective at preventing drivers from being crushed by shifting cargo, thousands of logging trucks use them.
 Few people realize aluminum cab guards are too weak to save a driver’s life.

 “There are thousands of log trucks in use today with worthless cab guards on them,” Beasley Allen founder Jere Beasley said.
 “The advertisements tell potential users that cab guards will protect drivers from shifting loads, although it’s totally false.
 We continue to see the devastating effects of their deception.”

 Why are cab guards worthless?
 They simply do not do what consumers have been told they should do.

 Merritt Equipment Co., which we first introduced in our previous article, is far from the only manufacturer to cut corners to reduce costs.
 Beasley Allen has handled eight defective cab guard cases against three different manufacturers; a majority were settled before going to trial.
 Each case has involved a life tragically lost due to corporate greed.
 Through litigation, Beasley Allen has been able to shed light on the history of deception within cab guard manufacturing.

 As we previously noted, no design or performance standards actually apply to cab guard manufacturers as they did in the past, though looking at a cab guard’s warning label does nothing to clarify that.
 For example, the warnings on Merritt Equipment Co.’s cab guards continue to mislead consumers.